 According to the Centers of Disease Control and Prevention (CDC), chronic lower respiratory disease, mainly chronic obstructive pulmonary disease (COPD), is the third leading cause of death in the United States.
 This disease kills about 3 million people worldwide each year.

 Nearly 16 million people in the U.S. are diagnosed with COPD, but many more do not know they have it.

 COPD develops slowly and usually worsens over time.
 In the early stages, the disease may have no symptoms.
 Early prevention and treatment can help avoid serious lung damage, respiratory problems, and even heart failure.

 Long-term exposure to tobacco smoke is particularly dangerous.
-The more years and the more packs you smoke, the greater your risk.
-Pipe smokers and cigar smokers are all at risk.
+The longer you smoke and the more packs you smoke, the greater your risk is of developing the disease.
+Pipe smokers and cigar smokers are also at risk.
 Exposure to secondhand smoke also increases your risk.
 Secondhand smoke includes both the smoke from burning tobacco and smoke exhaled by a smoker.

 While smoking is by far the principal risk factor for COPD, it isn’t the only one.
 Indoor and outdoor pollutants can also cause the condition when exposure is intense or prolonged.
 Indoor air pollution includes particulate matter from the smoke of solid fuel used for cooking and heating.
 Examples include poorly ventilated wood stoves, burning biomass or coal, or cooking with fire.

 COPD is most common in people at least 40 years old who have a history of smoking.
 Incidence increases with age.
 Though there is nothing you can do about your age, you can take steps to stay healthy.
 If you have risk factors for COPD, it’s important to discuss them with your doctor.